 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-Each year, countless numbers of children under the age of 15-years old are treated at emergency rooms all over the country due to accidents and injuries related to bunk beds and lack of safety.
+Each year, countless numbers of children under the age of 15 years old are treated at emergency rooms all over the country due to accidents and injuries related to bunk beds and lack of safety.
 Most of the injuries sustained from bunk beds are minor and preventable and happen when a child falls off the top bunk or through the guard rails.
 Bunk beds are commonly used as a child’s first bed after outgrowing the baby crib and the beds can also be used separately for older children as well.
 So Are Bunk Beds Dangerous?
 We are going to discuss some bunk bed safety tips below.

 Most often when children are injured in a bunk bed accident it is because of rough house playing and being careless.
-There are very serious hazards which can be directly attributed to bunk beds that a parent should keep in mind, not only does it protect children, but it also protects others from injuries as well.
-Bunkbed structures have trapped children and in the worst case scenario, can suffocate and kill a child, so it pays to be mindful of safety when installing bunk beds in your children’s bedroom.
+There are very serious hazards that can be directly attributed to bunk beds that a parent should keep in mind, not only does it protect children, but it also protects others from injuries as well.
+Bunkbed structures have trapped children and in the worst-case scenario, can suffocate and kill a child, so it pays to be mindful of safety when installing bunk beds in your children’s bedrooms.

 The mattresses on some bunk beds can be constructed poorly and as a result, it is resting on nothing more than small ledge pieces on the bed frame itself.
 If one of the ledge pieces were to become dislodged under the bunk, a child could fall through the frame and become seriously hurt.
 In other cases, a child can be suffocated to death if the mattress falls on top of them.
 Other children have been hurt by a falling mattress when playing on the floor or lower bunk, so make sure the mattress is securely attached to the bunk and reinforce the foundation using screws or bolts.

 Mattresses for bunk beds are sold in 3 sizes twin, twin extra long, and full.
-The extra long one is 5-inches longer than the full or twin size.
-If a twin sized mattress is purchased for an extra long model of bunk bed, there will be a sizeable opening between the mattress and headboard.
+The extra-long one is 5 inches longer than the full or twin size.
+If a twin-sized mattress is purchased for an extra-long bunk bed model, there will be a sizeable opening between the mattress and headboard.
 Children can become trapped and strangled by falling through the opening in between the mattress headboard or footboard, so it is important to use the right size mattress for the bunk bed you purchase.

-Any bunk bed selected should be solid and sturdy and the ladder should secure firmly to the frame to prevent it from slipping and falling off the bed and hurting a child.
-Check the bunk bed for any loose screws or nails and if any are present, fix appropriately so that children are not scraped or scratched when getting into bed.
-By observing common safety measures and checking for any defects or problems, a parent can prevent their child from becoming hurt or killed through some of the most common and preventable bunk bed dangers.
+Any bunk bed selected should be solid and sturdy and the ladder should be secured firmly to the frame to prevent it from slipping and falling off the bed and hurting a child.
+Check the bunk bed for any loose screws or nails and if any are present, fix them appropriately so that children are not scraped or scratched when getting into bed.
+By observing standard safety measures and checking for any defects or problems, a parent can prevent their child from becoming hurt or killed through some of the most common and preventable bunk bed dangers.